Warakorn Thongbai

-Warakorn Thongbai (วรากร ทองใบ; born 22 May 2002) is a Thai footballer currently playing as a left-back or a winger for Thai League 2 club Trat, on loan from Chonburi.
+Warakorn Thongbai (วรากร ทองใบ; born 22 May 2002) is a Thai footballer currently playing as a left-back or a winger for Thai League 2 club Chainat Hornbill.

 Club career

 Born in Samut Prakan province, Warakorn was loaned to Thai League 3 side Banbueng in 2020, alongside teammate Jakkapong Sanmahung.
 However, after the league was cut short due to the COVID-19 pandemic in Thailand, he returned to parent club Chonburi.

 The 2021 season was a better one for Warakorn, with a jump up to the Thai League 2 when he was loaned to Khon Kaen United, again making the move alongside Sanmahung.
 After six games in the league, he played three times in the promotion play-offs, scoring the winning penalty to send Khon Kaen United to the Thai League 1.

 The following year, he was loaned again, this time to Nongbua Pitchaya of Thai League 1.
 He made eight appearances in the league, scoring once.